-If you're planning on jetting off to the beautiful island of Antigua, then you may find yourself spoilt for choice when it comes to picking your dream resort.
+If you're planning on jetting off to the beautiful island of Antigua, you may find yourself spoilt for choice when picking your dream resort.

-If you opt for one of the island’s superb all-inclusive resorts then you’ll have everything you need at your fingertips so you can switch off, adjust to the relaxed pace of Antigua's 'island time' and focus on making the most of your holiday.
+Opt for one of the island’s superb all-inclusive resorts and you'll have everything you need at your fingertips so you can switch off, adjust to the relaxed pace of Antigua's 'island time' and focus on making the most of your holiday.

 Here are just a few of our favourites:

 This expansive northeast coast resort ticks all the boxes if you’re looking for a great-value all-inclusive plan, a beautiful setting, fantastic beaches and a choice of activities for you and the kids.
 It’s more like a village than a resort and its spacious suites – with namesake verandas – are set in white-washed cottages named after Caribbean islands and local plants, so you could find yourself calling 'Aruba' or 'Anthurium' your home for the week.

 Everything is spread out in the tropical gardens so it feels very peaceful.
 Golf buggies are on hand to take you from one place to the next which is very welcome if all the activities have left you feeling wiped out or if that extra helping of dessert has left you feeling too full to walk back to your room – after all, indulgence can be tiring too.

 The calm waters of the two reef-sheltered beaches are perfect for swimming and watersports while on land you can follow nature trails, play mini-golf and tennis or take a short stroll to Devil's Bridge to see the landmark rock arch.
 Children may need a little coaxing to leave the fantastic kids' club where they can enjoy art classes, pool games and film nights as well as an activity-packed play room with colourful murals, an adventure playground and a splash pool for cooling down.